SibonayK/AzureFilesBackupToAnotherFileShare/README.md

 Powershell, task scheduler and AzCopy are no strangers to most.
 This solution just uses these to orchestrate your DIY backup.

 ## Limitations

-* There is no exhausive perf testing done and this solution only works on low churn datasets.
+* There is no exhaustive perf testing done and this solution only works on low churn datasets.
 * There is no CSS support on this solution.

 ## Step by step instruction